nanowell/OpenAI-Agents/README.md

 4. Copilot X tests the code to ensure it functions properly.
 5. If the code executes successfully, it's uploaded for use.

-This process may seem complex, but it's essential for turning ideas into reality.
 If you're interested in learning more, feel free to ask questions.